juanmirod/tts/README.md

-# TTS Whisper
+# TTS_CLI

-TTS Whisper is a text-to-speech (TTS) script that allows you to convert text into spoken words using various TTS engines.
+TTS_CLI is a text-to-speech (TTS) script that allows you to convert text into spoken words using various TTS engines.

 ## Installation